 Lazy days with friends in southern Crete, a quiet oasis of unchanged mountain villages, astonishingly limpid seas, proper Greek tavernas and plenty of cats to cuddle.
 Between all the nothing we were busy doing I shot a little video of our hiking, paddle boarding and underwater adventures.

-Resorts and package holidays seem to crowd the north of the island, so we turned up our noses at rush rabble and headed south instead.
+Resorts and package holidays seem to crowd the north of the island, so we turned up our noses at such rabble and headed south instead.
 We stayed near to the lovely little town of Paleochora, which is just known enough to be stuffed with wonderful tavernas and trinket shops without losing its personality.
 Blue Paradiso was an Air BnB find which turned out to be charming – a very simple, sweet little bungalow painted in cool blues and whites, the shady terrace crowded with hibiscus.
 It sat next to its own private beach, crowned with a small concrete pontoon we spent most our time jumping off, swimming around or sleeping by in a striped hammock.
 There was also a bevvy of resident cats keen to be friends, so I was very happy.

 In the evenings we’d walk to town to eat ourselves silly on seafood, stifado and saganaki, all washed down with local wine and fiery raki.
-All of Paleochora’s narrow alleyways look similar – higgledy-piggledy houses draped with flowers, fairy lights strung above your head, a taverna with wooden tables set out under a wizened wisteria tree.
-Pinterest, I have found your spirit home.
+All of Paleochora‘s narrow alleyways look similar – higgledy-piggledy houses draped with flowers, fairy lights strung above your head, a taverna with wooden tables set out under a wizened wisteria tree.
+Pinterest, I have found your spiritual home.
 Each taverna served seemingly identical and consistently delicious local recipes, which was fine by me – I could live off salty Greek salads and feta drenched in honey forever.
 The only exception was The Third Eye, a rather hippie vegetarian restaurant we hunted down and loved – come for their incredible, delicately spiced curries in the evenings and Chai granola breakfast in the mornings.